 Licensing savings yields more funds for innovation

-GSG watched its licensing costs drop a whopping 34 percent when it switched from Salesforce to Dynamics 365.
+GSG watched its licensing costs drop a whopping 34 percent by switching from Salesforce to Dynamics 365.
 The company is reinvesting savings in new technology projects, such as deploying Microsoft Power BI and additional Dynamics applications and further customizing its existing Dynamics applications.

 “Until recently, GSG considered IT a back-office function rather than a strategic directive,” Ho says.
 “But management now believes that technology is critical to the business and a big competitive differentiator, and we’ve embarked on multiple digital transformations.
 There is an endless list of technology projects that we want to pursue, so every penny counts.
 We are getting far more for our money with Dynamics 365.”